tc39/proposal-object-from-entries/README.md

   and three other instance and static collection methods that cover similar territory but eschew working with the entries idiom, instead opting for two distinct mapping functions as arguments.
-The given argument for favoring this is that it is potentially less verbose and does not require allocating entry arrays (though it requires twice as many function invocations).
+The given argument for favoring this is that it is potentially less verbose (for the use cases given there) and does not imply allocating entry arrays in all cases (though it requires twice as many function invocations when the value is not the member itself).
 - TJ Crowder proposed `Object.from(iter, stringOrMapFn, target)`, specifically addressing the case of mapping members to an object hash, where `stringOrMapFn` may be a property key (lodash overloading style) and `target`